Processing Payments Using Emburse Expense

 • When adding expenses, use the "Other" tile ONLY.

-The specific non-travel reimbursement and payment requests that may be submitted for UNM employee are as follows; select from the “Type” drop-down list when adding an expense.
+The specific non-travel reimbursement and payment requests that may be submitted for UNM employees are as follows; select from the “Type” drop-down list when adding an expense.

 • Athletic Game Officiating